Python-GIS-book/site/source/part2/chapter-07/md/04-map-algebra.md

 _**Figure 7.X.** Suitability index calculated based on elevation, aspect and slope._

 Nice!
 Now we have a map that shows the most suitable areas to build or buy a summer house in the region, highlighted with red color.
 This was a simple example showing how map algebra (focal and local operations) can be used to help in practical decision making.
 In a similar manner, it is easy to change the weighting scheme how the importance of different factors are considered and how a single landscape feature is weighted in the final model.
-You can find more examples of using local operations in Chapter 7.6 that shows how map algebra can be used when working with multiband satellite data and geospatial timeseries data spanning multiple years.

 ## Global operations